 - Radiation Therapy

-The Radiography Program has been accredited by the Joint Review Committee on Education in Radiologic Technology
+The Radiography Program has been accredited by the Joint Review Committee on Education in Radiologic Technology for eight years

 JRCERT 20 N Wacker Drive Suite 2860

 Chicago IL 60606-3182

 State of New Jersey Department of Environmental Protection â€“ Radiologic Technology Board of Examiners

 P.O.
 Box 415

 Trenton, NJ 08624

 The rapid expansion of medical diagnostic imaging has greatly increased the diversity and utility of medical diagnosis.
 A career in Radiologic Technology offers vast opportunities for advancement.